Country Profile: Austria

 Government

-- Current President: Alexander Van der Bellen (since 2017)
+- The current President: Alexander Van der Bellen (since 2017).

 Military and Security